frederickaplan/fdh/files/PART1/fdh-1-1.md

 The link between Computer Science and Humanities is deeper.

+### Focus : Chomsky and Panini

-Noam Chomsky established the connection between Linguistics and computer Science.
+- Noam Chomsky established the connection between Linguistics and computer Science.
 He was considering Panini as his spiritual father.
-Indeed, Panini invented a formal system of rules that was used nearly 2500 years laters as the underlying formalism of programming language.
-Chomsky’s way of defining grammar, inspired by Panini, served as pattern for the structure of the ALGOL compiler.
+- Indeed, Panini invented a formal system of rules that was used nearly 2500 years laters as the underlying formalism of programming language.
+- Chomsky’s way of defining grammar, inspired by Panini, served as pattern for the structure of the ALGOL compiler.

 ## "Digital Humanities" is a new word, translated in many languages